andreatramacere/jetset/doc/user_guide/user_guide.rst

 =================

 The following tutorial covers a large fraction of the code features.
 Please, follow the order reported in the table below.
-A quick start notebook is available on the github repository, but before I suggest to through the tutorails below
+A quick start is available on the github repository `here <https://github.com/andreatramacere/jetset/tree/develop/notebooks>`_, but before I suggest to through the tutorails below

 .. toctree::
    :maxdepth: 1